SQL injection: History

+Root cause

-This form of injection relies on the fact that SQL statements consist of both data used by the SQL statement and commands that control how the SQL statement is executed.
+SQL Injection is a common security vulnerability that arises from letting attacker-supplied data become SQL code.
+This happens when programmers assemble SQL queries either by string interpolation or by concatenating SQL commands with user supplied data.
+Therefore, injection relies on the fact that SQL statements consist of both data used by the SQL statement and commands that control how the SQL statement is executed.
 For example, in the SQL statement select * from person where name = 'susan' and age = 2 the string 'susan' is data and the fragment and age = 2 is an example of a command (the value 2 is also data in this example).

 SQL injection occurs when specially crafted user input is processed by the receiving program in a way that allows the input to exit a data context and enter a command context.
 This allows the attacker to alter the structure of the SQL statement which is executed.

 As a simple example, imagine that the data 'susan' in the above statement was provided by user input.
 The user entered the string 'susan' (without the apostrophes) in a web form text entry field, and the program used string concatenation statements to form the above SQL statement from the three fragments select * from person where name=', the user input of 'susan', and ' and age = 2.

 Now imagine that instead of entering 'susan' the attacker entered ' or 1=1; --.

-The program will use the same string concatenation approach with the 3 fragments of select * from person where name=', the user input of ' or 1=1; --, and ' and age = 2 and construct the statement select * from person where name= or 1=1; -- and age = 2.
+The program will use the same string concatenation approach with the 3 fragments of select * from person where name=', the user input of ' or 1=1; --, and ' and age = 2 and construct the statement select * from person where name= or 1=1; --' and age = 2.
 Many databases will ignore the text after the '--' string as this denotes a comment.
 The structure of the SQL command is now select * from person where name= or 1=1; and this will select all person rows rather than just those named 'susan' whose age is 2.
 The attacker has managed to craft a data string which exits the data context and entered a command context.

-A more complex example is now presented.
+Ways to exploit

+Although the root cause of all SQL injections is the same, there are different techniques to exploit it.
+Some of them are discussed below:

+Getting direct output or action

 Imagine a program creates a SQL statement using the following string assignment command :

 var statement = "SELECT * FROM users WHERE name = '" + userName + "'";

 This SQL code is designed to pull up the records of the specified username from its table of users.
 However, if the "userName" variable is crafted in a specific way by a malicious user, the SQL statement may do more than the code author intended.
 For example, setting the "userName" variable as: